rrosajp/libdown/README.md

 ### To-Do
-Add support for other languages of Amazon.
+* Add support for other languages of Amazon.
+* Add next best downloads to ui.
-Add preferences.
+* Add preferences.
-Add processing for publisher and language.
+* Add processing for publisher and language.
-Remove interference with other extensions.
+* Remove interference with other extensions.
-Port to Chrome (this may not happen for a while due to a large number of incompatibilities but it is on my to-do list)
+* Port to Chrome (this may not happen for a while due to a large number of incompatibilities but it is on my to-do list).

 Thanks for all the support !